Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 Kanjanai by Puthumai Pithan

 All the way through that night, I was unable to sleep.
 I couldn’t find out the reason why it had happened.
-No undue mental stress, and no more unsolicited happiness either, so as to suffer from this sleeplessness.
-‘I am just like any other human being.
-Ain’t I?
+No undue mental stress, and no more unsolicited happiness either, so as to suffer from this sleeplessness. ‘ I am just like any other human being.
+Aren’t I?
 But my profession is not like that of others.
 I write stories.
 It simply means that I am a poor chap whose livelihood rests on telling lies and receiving wages from the publishers, who could bear with those lies.
 The lies I tell wield universal acceptance!
-It means getting them endorsed by the majority of the world with fancy names like God and righteousness etc. People call it either creative output or a wander in the world of fantasy.
-These kinds of liars are often called Second Brahma!1I am the one standing last in this parallel pedigree of God Brahma.
-Thinking about all these, makes me feel proud, indeed.
+It means getting them endorsed by the majority of the world with fancy names like God and righteousness, etc. People call it either creative output or a wander in the world of fantasy.
+These kinds of liars are often called Second Brahma!
+1 I am the one standing last in this parallel pedigree of God Brahma.
+Thinking about all these makes me feel proud, indeed.
 Doesn’t it?
 Are the creations of Brahma also lies just like the pack of fabrications that we create?
 Am I also a lie?
-All of a sudden, If I indulge in such a philosophical inquiry at about twelve in the night, any one would surely be suspicious about my digestive ability.
+All of a sudden, if I indulge in such a philosophical inquiry at about twelve at night, anyone would surely be suspicious about my digestive ability.
 Wouldn’t he?’
-Overwhelmed by that thought, I got up, sat there.
+Overwhelmed by that thought, I got up and sat there.

-The house owner had designed the bed room in such a way that I could switch the light on without having to get up.
+The house owner had designed the bedroom in such a way that I could switch the light on without having to get up.
 I switched it on.
 The glare of the light hit my eyes.
 My wife was sleeping in the adjacent bed.
 It seemed that she was dreaming in her sleep.
 I saw a grin in the corner groove of her lips.
-It so appeared that she felt so happy about her culinary skills that could make a person sleepless and push him into a philosophical inquiry.
-She turned her body other side on the bed with a simper, still sleepy.
-She was at the third month of her pregnancy.
+It so appeared that she felt so happy about her culinary skills that it could make a person sleepless and push him into a philosophical inquiry.
+She turned her body to the other side on the bed with a simper, still sleepy.
+She was in the third month of her pregnancy.
 Just because I was unable to sleep, there was no point in waking her up to accompany me in my sleeplessness.
 Wasn’t it?

 I switched the light off at once.
 I loved to sit in the darkness alone as I found peace in it.
 I could mingle with darkness, merge with it as one, and could avoid seeing people around me.
-Couldn’t I?
-‘Sitting in the citadel of darkness, one can enjoy the serenity of mental peace, as he likes, at the speed of a bullock cart.
+Couldn’t I? ‘ Sitting in the citadel of darkness, one can enjoy the serenity of mental peace, as he likes, at the speed of a bullock cart.
 Can’t he?
-People term human mind as a speeding chariot which can travel to any place it wants in no time.
-However, the human mind still prefers to traverse the beaten track of thoughts that had crept into the deepest part of human psyche from the time immemorial.
-The track, lain with the fine powder of sand resulted from the persistent rolling of wheels and a not-so-much-used, untouched land strip between the tracks!
-Sometimes it so happens that the wheels would skid from the beaten track, hit the strip, and gives a sudden jerk to the person sitting inside the cart.
-Otherwise, it is a safe beaten track used by sober bulls anyway’.
-It seemed that I had applied more lime on the betal leaves in the dark as I had immersed in the comforts of thoughts.
+People term the human mind as a speeding chariot that can travel to any place it wants in no time.
+However, the human mind still prefers to traverse the beaten track of thoughts that had crept into the deepest part of the human psyche from time immemorial.
+The track, lain with the fine powder of sand, resulted from the persistent rolling of wheels and a not-so-much-used, untouched land strip between the tracks!
+Sometimes it so happens that the wheels would skid from the beaten track, hit the strip, and give a sudden jerk to the person sitting inside the cart.
+Otherwise, it is a safe beaten track used by sober bulls anywa’y.
+It seemed that I had applied more lime on the betel leaves in the dark as I had immersed in the comforts of thoughts.
 The tongue was burnt.
 I wouldn’t mind it.
 When you let your mind wander freely unfettered, you shouldn’t mind such petty discomforts.
 Should you?
 I stuffed the tobacco pieces I was holding in my palm into my mouth deftly.

 ‘What an odour is this!
-Chee…Like the smell of a corpse!’
-I thought it was due to the poor quality of tobacco, spat out the spittle through the window, gargled the mouth thoroughly, came to bed and lay there.
+Chee… Like the smell of a corpse!’
+I thought it was due to the poor quality of tobacco, spat out the spittle through the window, gargled the mouth thoroughly, came to bed, and lay there.
 The stench was unbearable.
 The air reeked of a decayed, decomposed dead body.
 I couldn’t bear it anymore.
 ‘Is that stink coming through the window?
-No sign of wind streaking along the window panes!’I got down from the cot, walked down to the window.
+No sign of wind streaking along the window panes’!
+I got down from the cot and walked down to the window.
 Within a couple of steps, the stench disappeared.
 It was quite unusual.
 Wasn’t it?
 I came back to my bed.
 Again the same stench!
 The same stink!
-‘Is there anything lying dead beneath the cot?’I lighted a lamp.
+‘Is there anything lying dead beneath the cot?’
+I lighted a lamp.
 There was nothing other than dust underneath the bed that caused sneezing.
-I cleaned up my body, rose up.
+I cleaned up my body and rose up.
 The sound of my sneezing woke my wife up.

 It was exactly one minute past twelve midnight.

 What a strange thing it was!
 Now the stench had become a fragrance.
 A scent of incense sticks!
 That too, the scent of very poor-quality incense!
 Such incense sticks used to be kept near a dead body.
-Aren’t they?’
+Aren’t they’?

 “Are you able to sniff at an unusual scent?”
 I asked my wife.

-“I could feel nothing” she replied.
+“I could feel nothing,” she replied.

 She sniffed at for a while and told, “I guess it is a scent of incense sticks.
 Someone may have burnt it.
-I feel sleepy; Switch the light off and sleep”
+I feel sleepy; switch the light off and sleep.”

 I switched the light off.
 The fragrance was still lingering mildly in the air.
 I peeped through the window.
 The night was wearing the light of only stars.

-I could see the doors of the entrance and windows were mildly wind-blown.
+I could see the doors of the entrance and windows were mildly windblown.
 It was just only for a second.
 A dead silence followed that.
-Was it an earth quake?
-A fruit eating bat fluttered its broad skinny wings, flew across in the light of stars, and disappeared somewhere beyond the grove on the opposite side.
+Was it an earthquake?
+A fruit-eating bat fluttered its broad skinny wings, flew across in the light of stars, and disappeared somewhere beyond the grove on the opposite side.

 2

-When I got up next day morning, it was already noon.
+When I got up the next morning, it was already noon.
 Picked up the newspaper, thrown into the hall through the window, went to the front yard of the house, and sat on the cane chair.
 It creaked uncomfortably under my weight and then remained quiet.

-My wife was standing behind me, admonishing me, “If you are awake all through the night and getting up this late and prefer to sitting like this in the morning, the coffee served to you will become waste.
+My wife was standing behind me, admonishing me, “If you are awake all through the night and getting up this late and prefer to sit like this in the morning, the coffee served to you will become waste.
 Won’t it?
 Even though I had an immense faith in the democracy and world peace that were caught in the vortex of unified progressive military action undertaken by the Allied Nations, I found it difficult to get along with what she had said.

 “Sitting idle, if you are determined to find faults in me, you won’t have anything else to talk other than that.
 Will you?
 It is no way inferior to the stories you write” she told me, entered the kitchen.

-That time, a beggar woman, who was still looking young, came near to the entrance of my house, singing a song, and called us out, “Amma…alms please”
+That time, a beggar woman, who was still looking young, came near to the entrance of my house, singing a song, and called us out, “Amma…alms please.”

 I looked at her above the edge of the newspaper and held it up high like a fence to obstruct her view so that I could avoid talking to such nuisance elements.

 “Aren’t you strong enough to work?
-Why don’t you work in a couple of houses to earn your living?” my wife came to the entrance, chiding her for begging.
+Why don’t you work in a couple of houses to earn your living?”
+My wife came to the entrance, chiding her for begging.

 “I am ready to do any work.
 But I should get some work to do.
 Shouldn’t I?
 Water is boiling in the pot.
 I couldn’t get even a handful of rice from this street.
-Please give some pieces of clothes so that I can save my dignity.”
+Please give me some pieces of clothing so that I can save my dignity.”
 The beggar woman started shooting her applications of sympathy.

 “I will give you a job.
 Will you stay with us?
 I will provide you food for your stomach and clothes for your dignity.”
 What do you say?”
 My wife asked her.